 - Maintaining a client satisfaction rating of 85%

-- Responding to all information requests within two business days
+- Responding to all information requests within 2 business days

 - Providing quality service to clients in both official languages

-Service standards are important to the CGD, and each of the Directorate’s employees strives to offer the best possible service to its clients.
-Always looking for ways to improve, the CGD welcomes comments and suggestions, which may be submitted via our Web site.
+Service standards are of great importance to the CGD, and the Directorate’s employees strive to offer the best possible service to their clients.
+Always open to improvement, the CGD welcomes comments and suggestions, which may be submitted through its Web site.

-The CGD has undergone several important administrative evolutions.
-Following the disbandment of Communications Canada in 2004, the CGD returned to the Department of Public Works and Government Services, where it had been from its inception.
+The CGD has undergone several significant administrative evolutions.
+Following the dissolution of Communications Canada in 2004, the CGD returned to the Department of Public Services and Procurement, where it had been at its inception.

-On occasion the CGD has the opportunity to visit other countries, or receive their delegations, to compare processes and practices.
-The CGD has visited England and France and has more recently received delegations from Japan and the Netherlands.
+The CGD sometimes has the opportunity to visit other countries, or to host foreign delegations, with the aim of comparing the processes and practices of each.
+The CGD visited England and France, and welcomed delegations from China, Japan, Singapore, the Netherlands and Egypt.

-The CGD is also an active member of the Queen’s Printer Association of Canada (QPAC).
-The QPAC is a national organization, composed of representatives in each province and territory in Canada, as well as the federal government, all of whom are responsible for the official publishing and printing of government documents in their respective jurisdictions.
-They meet on an annual basis to enable members to share information and best practices related to government publishing and printing, and explore opportunities for partnerships between jurisdictions.
+In addition, the CGD is an active member of the Queen’s Printers Association of Canada.
+The Association is a national organization, composed of representatives from each province and territory in Canada, as well as representatives from the federal government, all of whom are responsible for the publication and printing of the official government documents in their respective jurisdictions.
+These representatives meet on an annual basis to share information and best practices related to the publication and printing of government documents, and to examine partnership opportunities among jurisdictions.

-Many aspects at the CGD and the Canada Gazette have changed in the past ten years.
-Some notices are no longer published in the Canada Gazette—such as the supplement entitled Banks, Trust Companies, Loan Companies and Cooperative Retail Associations – Unclaimed Balances—and others have been added—such as the publication of notices on the evaluation and categorization of certain chemical substances under the Canadian Environmental Protection Act, 1999.
+Many aspects of the CGD and the Canada Gazette have evolved in the past 15 years.
+Some notices are no longer published in the Canada Gazette, such as the relocation of head office and the surrender of charter, and others have been added, such as the publication of notices on the evaluation and categorization of certain chemical substances under the Canadian Environmental Protection Act, 1999.

-In all aspects—technology, service and administration—the CGD will continue to strive to meet and exceed all expectations.
+In all aspects of technology, service and administration, the CGD will continue to strive to meet and exceed all expectations.